rbuurma/rise-2019/Assignments/Rise_assignment_8_CS1_collab.md

 ## Computing Austen’s differences
-### CS21-ENGL35 Fall 2017 collaborative assignment
+### CS21-ENGL35 Fall 2019 collaborative assignment
-### ENGL35 Assignment 8, pairs with CS21 Lab [ADD LAB NUMBER]
+### ENGL35 Assignment 8, pairs with CS21 [Lab 8: DH/searching](https://www.cs.swarthmore.edu/courses/CS21Labs/f17/labs/lab08.html) and [Lab 9: DH/sorting]https://www.cs.swarthmore.edu/courses/CS21Labs/f17/labs/lab09.html)
 #### by Rachel Sagner Buurma and Rich Wicentowski

-*revision in progress*

 Summary: *This assignment will ask: how specifically are Jane Austen's novels (written and published between approximately 1790 and 1818) different from those of her contemporaries?
 How different are they from the other eighteenth-century and early-nineteenth-century novels we might read in a class on the history of the novel in English?*

-## Some Background
+## Background

 In ENGL035: The Rise of the Novel we have been studying the history of the novel in English.
 We’re interested in the history of the novel for many reasons.
 For a long time, people have written and read novels for entertainment and for instruction; to learn about people unlike themselves, and to see representations of people like themselves circulate in print; to learn about the world, and to learn new ways of thinking and feeling.
 In this class, we have been especially interested in how the novel developed both as a reflection of social and psychological life and a model for it.
 The novel is designed to represent the current state of what it is like to think, feel, and live as an everyday and historically unremarkable person, but it is also a form that opens up new possibilities for how a novel reader might think, feel, and live as an everyday person.
 Depending on who you were or are, the novel might help you learn how you might fall in love, grow up, be (or become, or refuse to become) a woman (or a man), grow old, or mourn the loss of a child.
 It might also, of course, depending on who you were, fail to acknowledge you as a person worthy of being addressed by the novel.
 Perhaps most importantly, the novel can help you understand (or believe) that you are (or are potentially) a valuable, interesting, unique person - even in the face of overwhelming evidence that you are actually a very ordinary and replaceable person.

 As we have discussed in class, any attempt to survey any literary genre across three centuries is sure to run into difficulties, and the novel poses particular challenges.
 When we read novels for the purpose of discussing them in a classroom, we read them in part as we read when we read for pleasure - from cover to cover, following the plot, identifying (or not) with characters, enjoying the scenery.
-But we also read them more discontinuously and intensively - skipping around to search for evidence of a claim or dwelling for twenty minutes on a single word (as on that memorable October 25, 2017, when we spent that amount of time discussing the final word of *Evelina*, which is, as you will recall, “Evelina”).
+But we also read them more discontinuously and intensively - skipping around to search for evidence of a claim or dwelling for twenty minutes on a single word (as on that memorable day in October when we spent that amount of time discussing the final word of *Evelina*, which is, as you will recall, “Evelina”).
 This kind of reading takes a long time, novels themselves are long (sometimes VERY long), and the semester and our attention spans are short.
 Therefore in this class we have only been able to read ten novels published over the span of 242 years (1719-1961).
 During this timespan, hundreds of thousands of novels were published, so naturally we needed to be very selective.

 But how do we choose?
 We choose novels for a syllabus like ours - in which we can only read ten novels - not because they are "average" nor because they are wholly "exceptional," but because they are "exemplary."
 The are in some (controversial) sense the "best," yes, but they are the best "of their kind."
 They must somehow represent larger groups of novels, so that we can claim to be learning something about "the novel" or "the Anglophone novel" in the class, not just some things about ten random novels.
 Yet our choices must also be be worth reading in themselves; we want them to be compelling and important in their own rights.
 We implicitly claim, therefore, that each novel on our syllabus is both representative *and* distinctive.

 ## Comparison: How?

 Accordingly, this assignment will ask: how specifically are Austen's novels (which she wrote and published between approximately 1790 and 1818) different from those of her contemporaries?
 How different are they from the other eighteenth-century and early-nineteenth-century novels we might read in a class like this one?

-There are a few ways we might go about answering this question, and each has its particular strengths and weaknesses.
-Critics and historians of literature regularly draw such comparisons.
-One way is to draw on our qualitative experience of the conclusions many critics have come to in their layered readings of novels.
-For critic Ian Watt, for example, Austen innovates by joining different forms of realism that were previously separate[ADD WATT PHRASES], allowing one novel to be both psychologically realist and yet also true to external life.
+There are a few ways we have gone about answering this question over the course of the semester, and each has its particular strengths and weaknesses.
+One way is to draw on the aggregated conclusions many critics have come to in their own readings of novels.
+For critic Ian Watt, for example, Austen innovates by joining different forms of realism that were previously separate, allowing one novel to be both psychologically realist and yet also true to external life.
 For critics like D.A.
 Miller and Frances Ferguson, Austen's narrative style - her impersonal narrator and use of free indirect discourse - is both new and trendsetting.
 Though it is clear that Austen draws on existing narrative conventions, critics like Miller and Ferguson see her fiction as significantly different from the novels that came before them, while also seeing them exert a strong influence on the novels that came after them.

 Another path is to compare the material forms and circulation histories of novels to see what that might tell us about the difference between one novel and another.
-When we read *Evelina*,  for example, we tried to get a sense of a wider ecosystem of fiction in which Frances Burney’s novel appeared by browsing through the titles of novel in bibliographies and skimming some digital facsimiles of fictions in the ECCO database in exercise 5[ADD LINK], and by manipulating catalog metadata created by librarians in exercise 6.
+When we read *Evelina*,  for example, we tried to get a sense of a wider ecosystem of fiction in which Frances Burney’s novel appeared by browsing through the titles of novel in bibliographies and skimming some digital facsimiles of fictions in the ECCO database in exercise 5, and by manipulating catalog metadata created by librarians in exercise 6.
 In those exercises, we looked at a bit of information about smaller groups of novels - eyeballing 80 or 90 titles to learn what we can.
 In the decade that saw the publication of *The Life and Strange Surprising Adventures of Robinson Crusoe*, for example, how many other novels were published that named themselves “Life” or “Adventures”?
 How many novels published between 1776 and 1779 had (like the 1778 *Evelina*) a woman's first name as a title?

 What if we want to be able to compare larger groups of novels, more than we can easily eyeball?
 And what if we want to compare the contents of these novels, rather than their titles or publication information?
 To do this, we can try to examine a smaller number of characteristics (or "features") of each novel across a larger group of novels.
 In this assignment, we will identify a feature that can be easily extracted from each text or group of texts, and then decide how we might go about representing that feature in a way that lets us easily compare texts to one another.
 Clearly, the kinds of features or textual characteristics we can extract (or generate) from texts will severely limit the kinds of questions we can ask.
 On the other hand, the very act of having to isolate a machine-identifiable characteristic or group of characteristics in a big set of novels may very well help us think entirely differently about texts and interpretation.

 It is important to understand that when we create any representation of a text or group of texts – whether the fairly simple one in this assignment or much more sophisticated models - we are deliberately choosing to create a VERY reductive representation of each text so that we can easily manipulate and compare the representations of a larger number of novels.
 What we are NOT doing is pretending that this feature in any way stands in for a human reading of the text, or offers any kind of full representation of the text.
 Rather, are using feature extraction to look closely at and compare one very specific aspect of the text, an aspect that we cannot easily see when we read.
 Another way to think about what we are doing is not “reduction” of each text to a given feature or set of features, but “transformation” – the creation of a new text that tell us something ABOUT the original texts from which we began.
-(You may notice, by the way, that this tension between imagining a representation as a reduction as opposed to imagining a representation as a transformation is also a current running through some of the literary-critical treatments of novelistic realism we have been examining.)[ADD REDUCTION/TRANSFORMANTION citations]
+(You may notice, by the way, that this tension between imagining a representation as a reduction as opposed to imagining a representation as a transformation is also a current running through some of the literary-critical treatments of novelistic realism we have been examining.)

 ### More Distinctive Words